Scott Dikkers performs, writes, and animates the new weekly TV show, Scott Dikkers Around, available ad-free wherever you get podcasts.

 His long career in comedy began with his syndicated comic strip, Jim's Journal, which led to a New York Times bestselling book collection.
 After that, he founded the world’s first humor website, TheOnion.com.
 He’s served as The Onion’s owner and editor-in-chief, on and off, for much of the last 30 years.

 Scott's work has won a Peabody award, the Thurber Prize for American Humor, and dozens of Webby Awards.
 In addition, he earned the #43 spot on Time magazine’s list of the Top 50 “Cyber Elite” alongside such iconic figures as Steve Jobs, Bill Gates, and George Lucas.

-In addition to his other work, Scott is an accomplished voice actor who’s performed in many national commercials, video games and animated cartoons, including Saturday Night Live’s “TV Funhouse.”
-He’s also written and directed several award-winning short films, and two feature films, Spaceman, and Bad Meat, and several novels.
+In his spare time, Scott is an accomplished voice actor who’s performed in many national commercials, video games and animated cartoons, including Saturday Night Live’s “TV Funhouse.”
+He’s also written and directed several award-winning short films, two feature films, Spaceman, and Bad Meat, and several novels.
 His latest is The Joke at the End of the World.